 Participants will also receive a current cyber security threat briefing from CERT Australia, the national computer emergency response team, and learn about how the government can assist during a serious cyber incident, such as an incident affecting a control system.

 Control Systems: Cyber Security Training Course

-The Control Systems: Cyber Security Training Course will be offered on the following dates in 2016:
+The Control Systems: Cyber Security Training Course will be offered on the following dates:

 Location: ECU Joondalup Campus, 270 Joondalup Drive, Joondalup WA 6027

 Includes: Five days training (including materials), morning tea, lunch, afternoon tea, dinner on Thursday night.

 Please leave a comment about your rating so we can better understand how we might improve the page.